Interpreting the latest PE Curriculum Review

 We have added ‘individual pupil’ assessment grids to every Unit of Work to help teachers to consider the impact of their PE on each individual pupil.

-The 3 Pillars of Progression
+The 3 Pillars of Progression in PE

 The review suggests 3 conceptually distinctive but functionally connected pillars of progression that develop competence to participate.
 These are: